-Output in the UK’s construction sector has risen for the first time since May, according to the latest figures, with housebuilding leading the way in September.
+According to the most recent figures, output in the UK construction sector increased for the first time since May, with housebuilding leading the way.

-Survey respondents cited improving confidence among clients and a reduced drag on demand from Brexit-related uncertainty.
-Reflecting this, construction firms indicated a further recovery in their business expectations for the next 12 months, with optimism the strongest since May.
+Client confidence has improved, and the Brexit-related uncertainty has lessened the drag on demand, according to survey respondents.
+Construction firms indicated a further recovery in their business expectations for the next 12 months, with optimism at its highest level since May.

-Just under half of the survey panel (45 per cent) forecast a rise in output over the year ahead, while only nine per cent anticipate a reduction.
-However, the degree of confidence remained softer than that seen at the start of 2016.
+Just under half of the survey panel (45%) anticipates an increase in output in the coming year, while only 9% anticipate a decrease.
+However, confidence remained lower than it had been at the start of 2016.

-A solid rebound in residential activity was the key factor boosting overall construction output during September with the increase in housing activity the strongest recorded since January.
+The key factor boosting overall construction output in September was a solid rebound in residential activity, with the increase in housing activity being the strongest since January.

-Construction companies pointed to a renewed rise in civil engineering activity, with the pace of expansion the fastest since March.
+Construction firms reported a resurgence in civil engineering activity, with the rate of expansion accelerating to its fastest since March.

-“Resilient housing market conditions and a renewed upturn in civil engineering activity helped to drive an overall improvement in construction output volumes for the first time since the EU referendum.
+“For the first time since the EU referendum, resilient housing market conditions and a renewed upturn in civil engineering activity aided in driving an overall improvement in construction output volumes.”

-“A number of survey respondents noted that Brexitrelated anxiety has receded among clients, although it remained a factor behind the ongoing decline in commercial building work.
+“A number of survey respondents reported that client anxiety about Brexit has subsided, though it remains a factor in the ongoing decline in commercial building work.”

-“Construction firms appear reasonably optimistic about the near-term outlook, with confidence linked to the fastest rise in new orders since March and a more upbeat economic newsflow in general.
+“Construction firms appear reasonably optimistic about the near-term outlook, with confidence linked to the fastest increase in new orders since March and a generally more upbeat economic newsflow.”

-“However, the sector remains on a much weaker growth trajectory than seen at the start of 2016, which contrasts with the export-led surge in manufacturing production during September.
+“However, the sector remains on a much weaker growth trajectory than seen at the beginning of 2016, which contrasts with the export-led surge in manufacturing production in September.”

-“Not only are UK construction companies feeling the impact of subdued investment spending relative to earlier this year, but the weak pound has contributed to a sharp acceleration in cost inflation.
+“Not only are UK construction firms feeling the effects of lower investment spending compared to earlier this year, but the weak pound has also contributed to a sharp acceleration in cost inflation.”

-Randeesh Sandhu, CEO of Urban Exposure, the residential finance provider comments on the latest Construction PMI said the increase in construction PMI is the second piece of positive news for the housebuilding sector this week.
+Randeesh Sandhu, CEO of Urban Exposure, a residential finance provider, commented on the latest Construction PMI, saying that the increase is the second piece of good news for the housebuilding sector this week.

-“Sajid Javid’s speech yesterday showed that this government is serious about addressing the UK housing shortage so we are encouraged that both activity in the sector and government policy are moving in the right direction at the same time.
+“Sajid Javid’s speech yesterday demonstrated that this government is committed to addressing the UK housing shortage, so we are encouraged that both sector activity and government policy are moving in the right direction at the same time.”

-“While some indicators such as recent BBA mortgage lending figures, which found that lending is now down 10% since May and has fallen for three months in a row, point towards a slowdown, the combination of clear government support for SME developers and improving confidence bodes well for the sector going forward.”
+“While some indicators, such as recent BBA mortgage lending figures, show that lending is now down 10% since May and has fallen for three months in a row, the combination of clear government support for SME developers and improving confidence bodes well for the sector moving forward.”